 - An educational experience in the United States business environment is highly valued.

-- PSB students need the opportunity to improve their decision-making and application based business skills.
+- PSB students need the opportunity to improve their decision-making and application-based business skills.
 The Tabor School is particularly well equipped to help them develop these skills, as well as, team and presentation skills.

-- It provides the students an opportunity to practice their English both in the classroom and in a business environment.
+- It provides the students with an opportunity to practice their English both in the classroom and in a business environment.